CosmosContracts/bounties/README.md

 Want earn some $JUNO and build reputation?
 Welcome to Juno bounties.

-To claim a bounty, submit a PR to this repo and add your Juno address to the corresponding row in the table.
+To claim a bounty, first you should message the core team to express your interest in one of the bounties.
+If approved you can start working on it and when it's complete you can submit a PR to this repo and add your Juno address to the corresponding row in the table.
 A member of the core team will evaluate your claim, and if successful you'll be paid out the reward.

 _In addition, if you go above and beyond the call of duty, the reviewers may decide to offer a bonus._